nqpz/inform7-scaffolding/README.md

 First install [Nix](https://nixos.org/).

-Run `inform7-init` with no arguments to create a new project.
+Run `make init` with no arguments to create a new project.
 This will create these files:

   - `story.ni`: An empty file.